Maghen Abraham Synagogue

-The Maghen Abraham Synagogue (كنيس ماغين أبراهام; בית הכנסת מגן אברהם) is an Orthodox Jewish congregation and synagogue, located in the Jewish district of Wadi Abu Jamil in downtown Beirut, Lebanon.
+The Maghen Abraham Synagogue (كنيس ماغين أبراهام; בית הכנסת מגן אברהם) is a synagogue, located in the Jewish district of Wadi Abu Jamil in downtown Beirut, Lebanon.

 Established in 1925, the synagogue was damaged by Israeli bombardment during the Lebanese Civil War.
 Restoration of the synagogue began in May 2009.
 In August 2010, renovations neared completion, with finishing touches made to the interior of the building.
 Haaretz reported that "synagogue restored to glory" and "has been renovated beautifully".
 The synagogue reopened in c.
 2014, and was slightly damaged in the 2020 Beirut explosions.

 Maghen Abraham has a daughter synagogue in Canada, Congregation Maghen Abraham.

 History

 An older synagogue in Beirut was demolished in 502 CE by a great earthquake which destroyed several cities in Lebanon.
 Maghen Abraham was constructed in 1925 and named after by its funder and benefactor, the son of Abraham Sassoon, Moise Abraham Sassoon of Calcutta, on land donated by Isaac Mann.
 It was designed by the architect Bindo Manham and construction was overseen by Ezra Benjamin and Joseph Balayla."
 The head of the Jewish community, Josef Farhi, helped in raising additional funds to complete the interior.
 The synagogue was also used for Torah and scientific lectures, weddings and other festive events.

 In the 1950s and 1960s there were sixteen synagogues in Beirut and they were all full, according to a Lebanese expatriate who moved from Beirut to Paris in 2003.
 Jews were entitled to the same rights as other minorities and the number of Jews was increasing even after the 1948 Arab-Israeli war, by which time there were about 14,000 Jews in Lebanon.
 In 1976, a year after the civil war began, Joseph Farhi transferred the Torah scrolls from the synagogue to Geneva and entrusted to renowned Jewish-Lebanese banker Edmond Safra, who preserved them in his bank's coffers.
 Most of them have since been relocated to Sephardic synagogues in Israel.

 Maghen Abraham Synagogue, prior to restoration.

 Although the greater part of the community had already emigrated after the 1958 Crisis and the Lebanese Civil War, there were approximately 100 Jewish families still living in the quarters of the synagogue prior to the Israeli invasion of Lebanon.
 During the 1982 Lebanon war, Yasir Arafat's PLO forces and the Christian Phalangists were situated in Wadi Abu Jamil, leading to Israeli suspicion of there being Palestinian weapons in the quarter.
 On 12 August 1982, an Israeli bombardment damaged the synagogue.
 The synagogue was abandoned after Israeli shells hit the building, leaving rubble and debris strewn across the floor.
 Two marble tablets representing the Ten Commandments and a marble Star of David were also shattered.
 Dozens of Jewish families were among those displaced by shelling of the area.